jdi-templates/jdi-dark-bdd-testng-template/README.md

 ## Instruction:
 1. Download template and unpack in appropriate folder

-2. Open project in IDE (for example IntelliJIdea) by selecting **pom.xml** or **build.gradle**
+2. Open project in IDE (for example IntelliJIdea) by selecting **pom.xml**

-3. For running demo test just use "mvn clean install" command for maven or "gradlew clean build" for Gradle or run via IDE by click on "example" folder in src/test and select "Run tests"
+3. For running demo test just use "mvn clean install" command for maven

 4. Logs: Observe test run results in Console log

-5. Reporting: After running tests run **allure:serve** in maven plugins or **allureServe** in gradle task
+5. Reporting: After running tests run **allure:serve** in maven plugins

 6. Use as template for your project:
 * just remove all content from **src/main/.../example** folder, add your package you Service Objects